 Over the past several years, many business owners have had their patience exhausted by these first-time digital marketing entrepreneurs.
 That said, experienced digital advertising professionals have a high success rate when it comes to delivering an ROI to business owners.

-Digital Ads: Reference Terms
+Digital Ads: Some Important Terms

 The image or video associated with your ad

 The creation of a lead or a sale from an ad campaign

 The percentage of prospects that convert to a lead or sale

 The percentage of prospects that click an ad they see